Relying on the iron ore price as a budget saviour is a lazy approach to financial management, says Western Australia’s peak business advocate.

 “CCI has also long called for the sale of any asset that does not need to be owned by the state – the partial sale of Western Power will reduce state debt by around $8 billion, create greater efficiencies for consumers, boost investment, take us one step closer to regaining the critical AAA credit rating and most importantly, will create thousands of new jobs for WA workers through recycling sale proceeds into new infrastructure via the $3 billion Next Generation fund.

-“What won’t help strengthen our economy is taxing the business community – over the past five years, the public sector employed around 200,000 people, whereas the private sector put wages in the pockets of more than 1.1 million West Australians.
+“Over the past five years, the public sector employed around 200,000 people, whereas the private sector put wages in the pockets of more than 1.1 million West Australians.
 Helping business work will help put Western Australians back to work, and with a state-wide jobless rate of 6.6 per cent, slugging the business community with a tax hike is not what will help solve WA’s unemployment problem.

 “CCI and the business community calls on Mr Wyatt and the leaders of both major parties to pledge that they will not increase taxes on business should they form the next State Government.”